AHS experts weigh in on the ongoing debate about giving cats access to the great outdoors.

 Providing enrichment is an important part of caring for most pets.
 Experiment with different types of cat toys like wands, balls, and scratching posts to give your pet variety in their day.
 Playtime is quality time, and it can go a long way in the health of your cat!

 Giving your kitty access to a window seat also provides a lot of safe stimulation.
-Birds and squirrels make great entertainment, and a window seat allows your cat to observe the outside world for hours without risk.
+Birds, mice, rabbits, and squirrels make great entertainment, but your kitty could experience serious health issues if they eat a sick animal.
+Window seats allow your cat to observe the outside world for hours without risk.
+They also helps reduce the number of wildlife deaths caused by outdoor cats who hunt.

 Alternatives for cats who insist